CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 An array of 12 numbers that define an oriented bounding box.
 The first three elements define the x, y, and z values for the center of the box.
 The next three elements (with indices 3, 4, and 5) define the x axis direction and half-length.
 The next three elements (indices 6, 7, and 8) define the y axis direction and half-length.
 The last three elements (indices 9, 10, and 11) define the z axis direction and half-length.

+When using the quadtree tiling scheme, the split axes are defined on the X-Z plane at `Y * 0.5` and the Y-Z plane at `X * 0.5`.
+When using the octree tiling scheme, an additional split axis is defined on the X-Y plane at `Z * 0.5`.

 * **Type**: `number` `[12]`
 * **Required**: No